redwoodjs/payments/README.md

 ### Try it out
 Some of the functionality can be used as more gets available this section will be updated.
 The commands used are placeholders for when/if API wishlist items can be fulfilled.

+If you haven't already got a Stripe account, now would be a good time to get one.
+Once you have made an account have your API keys ready.
+You can find them in your [Stripe Dashboard](https://dashboard.stripe.com/test/apikeys).

 _Disclaimer: Do not try to break it.
 Literally held together with spit and wishful thinking ;)_

 1. [Install Stripe CLI](https://stripe.com/docs/stripe-cli#install)

    `brew install stripe/stripe-cli/stripe`

+   The following steps involving setting up with Stripe are temporary

+   Once Stripe CLI has been install you need to login into Stripe via CLI and follow the instructions

+   `stripe login`

+   To get your webhook secret, run following command and copy the returned webhook signing secret to a safe place.

+   `stripe listen`

+   Once you've copied over the webhook signing secret, you can cancel the listening process with `ctrl+c`

+2. Clone this repo then navigate to the `app` folder

+   `cd app`

-2. "Install" package and setup Stripe keys
+3. "Install" package and setup with Stripe API keys.

    `yarn rw-setup-plugin-stripe`